-Evidence133 received showed that the Office of the Auditor-General for Bauchi State which is supposed to be an independent institution is still routinely dependent on its auditee (the Executive arm) for its finances.
+Evidence35 received showed that the Office of the Auditor-General for Bauchi State is still routinely dependent on its auditee (the Executive arm) for its finances.
 This continues to hinder the performance of the foremost accountability institution in Bauchi State as it is unable to implement freely and without interference its audit plans and programs.

-Administrative Autonomy not Activated
+Administrative Independence Not Activated